harpreet-2146/virtual-assistant/README.md

 Delete any existing IP addresses.

 Add a new IP address, select "Allow Access from Anywhere", and click Confirm.
 You're now good to go!

+### Frontend Setup

+Open a new powershell and `cd frontend`

+Here you need to install the following packages:
+ `npm create vite@latest`

+For your project name just put a `.` your framework is `react` and your variant is `javascript`. and then:
+`npm i`

+Now for installing tailwindcss we are using the steps mentioned at https://tailwindcss.com/docs/installation/using-vite `npm install tailwindcss @tailwindcss/vite`

+Next install:
+ `npm i react-router-dom react-icons axios`